myzhan/boomer/README.md

 It will listen and report to the locust master automatically, your test results will be displayed on the master's web UI.

+Use it as a library, not a general-purpose benchmarking tool.

 ## Install